 With higher incomes come higher tax rates, greater exposure to surtaxes, and sometimes more complex retirement balances.
-For high earners, retirement withdrawals aren't just about getting income—they're a tax-planning exercise.
-Careful planning around Social Security, Required Minimum Distributions (RMDs), Roth conversions, and the order you withdraw funds may materially affect your lifetime tax bill and retirement lifestyle.
+For high earners, retirement withdrawals are not just about receiving income; they are a tax-planning exercise.
+Careful planning around Social Security, Required Minimum Distributions (RMDs), Roth conversions, and the order in which funds are withdrawn may materially affect a retiree's lifetime tax bill and retirement lifestyle.

 1. Understand How Social Security Benefits Are Taxed

-Key takeaway: For high earners, a large share of Social Security benefits may become taxable—plan withdrawals and other income carefully to help prevent unexpected tax bills.
+Key takeaway: For high earners, a large share of Social Security benefits may become taxable.
+Planning withdrawals and other income carefully may help prevent unexpected tax bills.

 How Social Security taxation works

-• High earners may model Social Security timing with other withdrawals and capital events to minimize overlapping taxable events.
+- High earners may coordinate Social Security timing with withdrawals and capital events to reduce the risk of taxable years overlapping.

 Potential Pitfalls to Watch

-• Starting Social Security too early without considering how IRA withdrawals and RMDs may affect taxes.
+- Starting Social Security too early without accounting for how IRA withdrawals and RMDs may affect taxes.

 Related resource: Common Retirement Mistakes